John Henry Tihen: Bishop of Denver

-Following the death of Bishop Matz, Tihen was named the third bishop of the Diocese of Denver by Pope Benedict XV on September 21, 1917.
+Following the death of Matz, Tihen was named the third bishop of Denver by Pope Benedict XV on September 21, 1917.
 He was installed on December 21, 1917.

-During World War I, Tihen supported Liberty bonds and the National Catholic War Council, and organized students at Catholic schools as the U.S. Boys Working Reserve and the Children's Red Cross Campaign.
-In recognition of his support for the war effort, he was appointed by Mayor W. F. R. Mills as a delegate to the Mid-Continent Congress of the League of Nations in February 1919.
-Tihen was forced to defend the church in Colorado from the powerful Ku Klux Klan, which he condemned as "an anti-Catholic and un-American society."
+During World War I, Tihen urged parishioners to buy Liberty bonds to support the American war effort.
+He also supported the work of the National Catholic War Council to provide chaplains for Catholic troops.
+He organized students at Catholic schools as the U.S. Boys Working Reserve and the Children's Red Cross Campaign.
+In recognition of his support for the war effort, Tihen was appointed by Denver Mayor W. F. R. Mills as a delegate to the Mid-Continent Congress of the League of Nations in February 1919.
+During the 1920s, he defended the Catholic church in Colorado from attacks by the Ku Klux Klan, which he condemned as "an anti-Catholic and un-American society."
 He also supported women's suffrage and the labor movement, and founded The Denver Catholic Register in 1905.

 During his tenure, Tihen organized the diocesan Catholic Charities; increased the number of parochial schools from 31 to 49, and the number of priests from 174 to 229; dedicated 41 churches; and established Loretto Heights College, three hospitals, an orphanage, and a home for the aged.

 Retirement and legacy

-On January 6, 1931, Pope Pius XI accepted Tihen's resignation as bishop of Denver and appointed him Titular Bishop of Bosana.
+On January 6, 1931, Pope Pius XI accepted Tihen's resignation as bishop of Denver and appointed him titular bishop of Bosana.
 In September 1931, he left Denver to take up residence at St. Francis Hospital in Wichita.
 Kansas.
-He became an invalid in March 1938, when he suffered a paralytic stroke.
-Tihen died on January 14, 1940, at age 78, and was buried at Mount Olivet Cemetery in Wheat Ridge, Colorado.
+He became an invalid in March 1938, after suffering a paralytic stroke.
+Tihen died in Wichita on January 14, 1940, at age 78, and was buried at Mount Olivet Cemetery in Wheat Ridge, Colorado.